dav1x/zero-touch-assisted-operator/README.md

 # zero-touch-assisted-operator

 This repository will walk through the required steps for deploying OpenShift with zero touch provisioning.
 It utilizes the Assisted Installer Operator.
-The steps followed here including the compiled operator were provided by @jparrill.
+The steps followed here include the compiled operator and installation steps provided by @jparrill.

 ## Deploying the Operator